apache/echarts-doc/en/option-gl/series/bar3D.md

 version = '5.3.3'
 ) }}

-How to stack values if a the `stack` property has been defined.
+How to stack values if the [stack](~series-bar3D.stack) property has been set.
 Options:
 + `'samesign'`: only stack values if the value to be stacked has the same sign as the currently cumulated stacked value.
 + `'all'`: stack all values, irrespective of the signs of the current or cumulative stacked value.
 + `'positive'`: only stack positive values.